Most of the fees you post in Jackrabbit will be for class tuition fees. In addition, there will be other fees you will need to charge your families.

 - An explanation of which editing rules were broken

-In the Transaction Groups with Issues section, use the X to remove any transactions that have 'broken a rule' to open up the grayed out fields and continue editing the remaining transactions.
+Use the X to remove any transactions (in the Transaction Groups with Issues section) that have 'broken a rule' to open up the grayed-out fields and continue editing the remaining transactions.

-You will be prompted to confirm your changes.
-Click Yes, I'm Sure to confirm and be returned to the Search Transactions results where where your recently edited transactions will be displayed.
+Click Yes, I'm Sure when prompted to confirm the changes and be returned to the Search Transactions grid results where your recently edited transactions will be displayed.

-This option is most often used to delete fees that were posted in error when using Transactions > Post Class Transactions, Transactions > Post Annual Fees, and Transactions > Post Late Fees/Misc Fees.
+This option is most often used to delete fees that were posted in error when you used the following from the Transaction (menu) to post transactions:

 - Enter Search Criteria to tell Jackrabbit what transactions you want to delete.
-Date From / Through reflect the date you listed as the Trans Date - not necessarily the date you posted the fee.
+Date From/Through reflects the date you listed as the Transaction Date - not necessarily the date you posted the fee.

 - Click Get Count.

-- In the Are you sure you want to delete transactions? pop-up box, click OK.
+- Click OK in the Are you sure you want to delete transactions? pop-up box.

 - Jackrabbit opens a window confirming the fees have been deleted and family balances have been updated.